 Virginia previously had a data protection law, but it has been revised to protect against tax fraud.
 Under the new law, tax preparers are required to report the suspicion that their client’s information was accessed by an unauthorized party.

 Ensuring Compliance with Privacy Regulations

-With the fragmentation of the consumer privacy regulation space, it may be difficult for your organization to determine which regulations it must comply with and how to do so.
-Many privacy regulations have identical or similar terms and enacting a policy that is compliant with all of them can be difficult but a good step for security.
+The consumer privacy regulation space has become fragmented.
+It may be difficult to determine which regulations your organization must comply with and how to do so.
+Many privacy regulations have identical or similar terms.
+Enacting a policy that is compliant with all of them can be difficult but a good step for security.

-If you have questions about your obligations for data protection or need help implementing the necessary controls, reach out for a free consultation with the Sword & Shield experts.
+Sword & Shield can answer questions about your obligations for data protection.
+If you need help implementing the necessary controls, reach out for a free consultation to get started.